dfk-paris/DFKV-illustrations/5_illustration_enrichment/README.md

 - abstract paintings

 The list is not exhaustive, and you can find pictures of part of the clusters in `./img/`

+## Classification of illustration : is it a painting reproduction or something else ?

+Ideally, we would like to be able to find tags for the different illustrations.
+But those tags would be very different if the illustration were a painting or a photography of an object for example.
+That is why, the first classification that we will do will be to determine if the illustration is a painting reproduction or not.
+It is done in `b_painting_other_classification.ipynb`.

+We first try a simple ResNet32 architecture, for 17 cycles, and get a final accuracy of 0.80.
+That is not bad but we would like to do better, because right now on the test set out of 200 illustrations, 27 were wongly classified as 'other', and 13 as 'reproduction'.